pandas-dev/pandas/web/pandas/pdeps/0012-compact-and-reversible-JSON-interface.md

 **Q: In general, we should only have 1 `"table"` format for pandas in read_json/to_json.
 There is also the issue of backwards compatibility if we do change the format.
 The fact that the table interface is buggy is not a reason to add a new interface (I'd rather fix those bugs).
 Can the existing format be adapted in a way that fixes the type issues/issues with roundtripping?**

 **A**: I will add two additional remarks:
-- the types defined in Tableschema are partially (only 5 out of 20) taken into account (examples of types not taken into account in the interface: string-uri, array, date, time, year, geopoint):
+- the types defined in Tableschema are partially taken into account (examples of types not taken into account in the interface: string-uri, array, date, time, year, geopoint, string-email):
 - the `read_json()` interface works too with the following data: `{'simple': [1,2,3] }` (contrary to what is indicated in the documentation) but it is impossible with `to_json()` to recreate this simple json.

 I think that the problem cannot be limited to bug fixes and that a clear strategy must be defined for the Json interface in particular with the gradual abandonment in open-data solutions of the obsolete CSV format in favor of a Json format.